Can you start a sentence with but? English teachers love to tell us it’s against the rules. But should you listen to them?

 Are there times it’s wrong to start a sentence with but?

-It's wrong if your sentence is not a complete sentence.
+It’s wrong if your sentence is not complete.
 If it is a dependent clause, you should use a piece of punctuation other than a period.

 Is it OK to use but at the start of a sentence according to AP Style or Chicago Manual of Style?